SumitKumar-17/codepad/Readme.md

 docker pull sumitkumar17/codepad
 ```

-(You can also manually build this image with `docker build -t rustpad .` in the
+(You can also manually build this image with `docker build -t codepad .` in the
 project root directory.)
 To run locally, execute the following command, then
 open `http://localhost:3030` in your browser.

 ```
-docker run --rm -dp 3030:3030 sumitkumar17/codepad
+docker run --rm -dp 3030:3030 codepad
 ```
 <sup>
 All code is licensed under the <a href="LICENSE">MIT license</a>.